tiseno100/chipset_reversing/README.md

 A collection of reverse engineered chipsets for 86Box.
 Mostly simplistic glue logic chipsets produced around the 386 era.

 These chipsets are nowhere near the quality of a documented chipset or function as intended.
-I'm personally not that experienced in C programming and emulators too in general.
+I'm personally not that experienced in C/C++ programming and emulators too in general.
 They're done mostly for leisure and learning.

 Status of the chipsets
 Chipset|File|Status|Info